Register: How DealMaker 10x'd Productivity With AI-First Model

 Announcing Visual Copilot - Figma to production in half the time

 This document provides a collection of tips and solutions to help you integrate with Builder effectively.
-It covers common scenarios such as resolving API key mismatches, fixing model name discrepancies, and enabling data-bindings in Node environments.
+It covers common scenarios such as resolving API key mismatches, fixing model name discrepancies, handling common errors and enabling data-bindings in Node environments.

 If you get a message in the Visual Editor that there's an API Key mismatch, it means that Builder and your codebase are using different API keys.

-To confirm that you're using the correct Public API Key, check that the Public API Key in your codebase and the Public API Key in Builder are the same.
+2. Verify the API Key in Builder: To confirm that you're using the correct Public API Key, check that the API Key in your codebase and the Public API Key in Builder for the intended Space are the same.

 If you get a message in the Visual Editor that there's a model name mismatch, it means that the Builder model name and the code component name in your codebase aren't the same.

-To confirm that you're using the correct model names, provide them to the Figma Plugin dialogue.
+To confirm that you're using the correct model name:

 1. In Builder, go to Models.